Last Modified: 25 Feb 2014

 Joining point instructions

-Beijing Capital International Airport is located north-east of Beijing, 25 km from the city centre.
+Beijing Capital International airport is located north-east of Beijing, 25 km from the city centre.
 One of the biggest airports in the world, it is relatively easy to navigate and many signs are written in English.
 Most international flights arrive at Terminal 3.
+For more information about Beijing Capital Airport, please go to http://en.bcia.com.cn/

-For those who have pre-booked your airport arrival transfer, our local operator, our local operator, Ms Qi (Ms Chee) will have sent a driver to the airport who will be holding a sign with our company logo and your name on it.
-If you arrive at Terminal 2, please meet your driver at the entrance/exit #7 after you go through the baggage claim area.
-If you arrive at Terminal 3, please meet your driver in front of the white jade screen wall with the dragon pattern after you walk through Exit B. Exit B is the only international arrival gate in Terminal 3.
-Please note that Beijing Airport is very crowded so please be patient in locating your driver.
+f you arrive at Terminal 3, please meet your driver in front of the white jade screen wall with the dragon pattern, after you walk through Exit B. Exit B is the only international arrival gate in Terminal 3.
+Please note that Beijing Airport is very crowded so please be patient.
+If you have any problems finding the driver go to the information desk near your exit and ask them to call Ms Qi at (+86) 13671299816.

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your group trip as scheduled, please contact your starting point hotel, requesting that you speak to or leave a message for your group leader.